Member Directory

 Obituary writer Following a 20 year career as a federal criminal investigator, I retired and now writing my family history in creative nonfiction form.
 As a community volunteer, I offer obituary writing services for residents and their pets.
 Kara Hyde

 Freelance writer Being just 18, and coming out of high school, writing for school newspapers doesn't grant me any significant experience in journalism.
 But just the same, with a natural love and skill I've claimed and practiced, I can assure whom it may concern I'm capable of producing as well as presenting respectable and compassionate obituaries.
-Jennifer King
+William Kessler

 Digital producer ABC News (Australia) Website I work as a digital producer with ABC News (Australia) where, unfortunately, I do not get to write as many obits as I'd like!
 However, the newsroom knows I am a fan and when possible, I get a chance to write one for an Australian identity.
 I have been involved in the organisation's project, In Memory Of, for the last two years, which is as close to a regular obituary 'column' we have.
 I've also written a couple of freelance obits for Australian newspapers.
 I do love to read other's obits and I am always keen to learn how to improve and also, how to entice the ABC to create an obituaries desk - and make me the editor of it! #dreaming Linda Klinger